 Update: One or more card offers in this post are no longer available.
 Check our Hot Deals for the latest offers.

 Hilton Honors points are incredibly useful for free stays at over 5,000 hotels around the world.
-Even better, they’re easy to earn from cards like the like the Hilton Honors American Express Card and Hilton Honors American Express Surpass® Card, which both have limited-time increased offers until August 28, 2019, or by transferring flexible points from programs like American Express Membership Rewards.
+Even better, they’re easy to earn from Hilton cards like the Hilton Honors American Express Card and Hilton Honors American Express Surpass® Card, or by transferring flexible points from programs like American Express Membership Rewards.

 In most rewards programs, your miles or points will expire after a certain period of inactivity.
 You wouldn’t want to lose your hard-earned Hilton points before you can use them.

 Do Hilton points expire?
-They sure do!
-Hilton points expire after 12 months of account inactivity.
+Hilton points usually expire after 12 months of account inactivity.
+But due to the coronavirus pandemic, Hilton is freezing points expiration through December 31, 2020.

 Here are all the ways to keep your Hilton points from expiring.